defiant00/dnd/README.md

     * the last name is a combination of both of theirs
       * they have a store logo in the shape of a stylized tree with a cloud instead of leaves
     * they occasionally go foraging together, closing the shop for a few days
+    * Have a job board inside the shop
     * Hathaway the halfling shopkeeper
       * cheerful, short (2'7"), plump, early 40s
       * dresses in very flashy colors